willfrnds6/react-vite/README.md

-# Dockerized infrastructure for React application using Vite.js
+# Docker infrastructure for React application using Vite.js

 ## Get started
 Clone the infrastructure: